altmp/altv-docs/articles/configs/server.md

 # Max players which can connect with the same ip address
 duplicatePlayers = 4096

-#Can be used to share resources between 2 servers, so you dont need to redownload all the time for live & testserver for example.
-Projectname should be unique
+# Key for shared resources.
+Can be used to share resources between multiple servers, so users don't have to download them separatedly
-#sharedProjectName = "altv-shared"
+sharedProjectKey = "altv-shared"
+# Display name for shared resources bundle (visible in alt:V client settings)
+sharedProjectName = "alt:V shared"

 # The amount of entities that can be streamed at the same time (all synced serverside entities that are dynamic synced) - max 256
 [maxStreaming]